Eric-JT/_s/README.md

 ## Local Installation

-1. Clone or fork this repo, or download it into a directory of your choice.
+1. Download into a directory of your choice.
 2. Inside the directory, run `npm install`.

 ## Usage